 - If you're a single-digit kyu player, you may try taking all four corners and then destroying Leela's center moyo.
 Just take care that the moyo border doesn't become water-proof.
 This works well for me.

 Leela is playing 19x19 games on DragonGoServer.
-It runs with a thinking time of 1 minute.
+It runs with a thinking time of 1 minute without GPU support.
+It's strength there is 3 dan.
 Last Update: May 2017.

 moved to Playing Monte Carlo Programs